Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 	- Add policies tied to each kingdom that dictates how wars and peace can be declared
 	- Add policies tied to each kingdom that dictates how it handles succession
 	- Landed Clans of lower tier owe tithe to Clans of the immediate upper tier.
 Factions will be populated at game start to make sure pyramid of Clan tier hierarchy exists to support this
-	- Unlanded Clans are opperate exactly like hired mercenaries, from a gameplay perspective, receiving money from the ruler
 	- When not at war, landed Clan parties stay at their owned Settlements (based on Governorship assignments).
 Their parties consist of a small retinue of units taken from their Clan's Settlements, influenced by Clan tiers
 		- Clan members are spread among the owned Settlements (Towns, Castles and Villages), with senior members being assigned to higher prosperity/hearth Settlements
 	- When not at war, landed Clan parties do not move around, as their primary job while at peace is to oversee their Settlements